-Proceeding transfer via Ethernet

-For transfer via Ethernet the CPU has an Ethernet PG/OP channel.
+Proceeding transfer via Ethernet For transfer via Ethernet the CPU has an Ethernet PG/OP channel.
 For online access to this, you have to assign IP address parameters to this by means of "initialization" and transfer them into your project.
 For the transfer, connect, if not already done, the Ethernet PG/OP channel jack to your Ethernet.
-The connection happens via an integrated 2-port switch (X1, X5).
+The connection happens via an integrated 2-port switch (X1, X4).

 - 1. Switch-ON the power supply of your CPU and start the SPEED7 Studio with your project. - 2.
-Set at 'Active PC interface' the "Ethernet interface". - 3. ▶ Click in the 'Project tree' to your project and select 'Context menu → Recompile'. - ⇒ Your project will be translated and prepared for transmission.
+Set at 'Active PC interface' the "Ethernet interface". - 3. ▶ Click in the 'Project tree' to your project and select 'Context menu → Recompile'. - Project tree